-Many Los Angeles criminal courts features a process for early disposition of felony cases.
-The nomenclature surrounding this process differs from courthouse to courthouse, sometimes being called Early Disposition Process, sometimes being called Early Disposition Conference, and sometimes being called Felony Settlement Conference.
+Many Los Angeles criminal courts feature a process for early disposition of felony cases.
+The nomenclature surrounding this process differs from courthouse to courthouse, sometimes being called the Early Disposition Process, sometimes the Early Disposition Conference, and sometimes the Felony Settlement Conference.

 The theme of these differently named settings for a felony case in California court is the same: these are cases in which the parties both anticipate a settlement prior to the preliminary hearing but need more time to negotiate.

 The early disposition proceeding is a chance for both parties to resolve the case without having to litigate the issues at a trial.
-During this proceeding, the criminal defense attorneys will discuss the facts of the case and negotiate the potential consequences and decide whether they should just settle the case or proceed to trial.
+During this proceeding, the criminal defense attorneys will discuss the facts of the case, negotiate the potential consequences, and decide whether to settle the case or proceed to trial.

-In some criminal cases, it's a good idea to direct the case into the EDP Court where the cases in pending in Los Angeles.
+In some criminal cases, it's a good idea to direct the case to the EDP Court, which is pending in Los Angeles.

 To give readers some useful information about Early Disposition Court, our California criminal defense lawyers are providing a review below.